paezha/edashop/README.md

 10 hours) that teaches the principles of exploratory data analysis using `R`.
 The package includes the following components:

--   Document templates with *Sessions*.
+-   Document templates with *Sessions*
--   Data sets used in the Sessions
+-   Data sets used in the *Sessions* or for individual practice/research

 The *Sessions* are [R markdown](https://rmarkdown.rstudio.com/) documents with the main contents of the workshop.
 These documents